![]() | ||

 After closing the scan dialog or importing the batch, you'll need to open the indexing section.
 To do this, in the upper middle of the screen is a button labeled Index that must be clicked on.

 Once the fields have been filled out, you would click the arrows to go to the next document.
 You'll repeat the process until all documents have been indexed.
 If you are using the OCR feature, you will notice a green or red dot underneath the arrows.
-A green dot means that it is okay to use OCR.
-A red dot means that it will not work until it turns green.
+A green dot means that OCR is ready to use.
+A red dot means that OCR will not work until the dot turns green.
 The arrows may also become disabled if OCR is taking too long.
 If this happens, clicking the next document header will allow you to move on.

 Exporting into SCView

 After indexing, the next step is sending the documents over to the archival side of SCView.
 To do this, you'll need to open the Batch Manager once again.
-Click the bottom in the top middle of the screen to open it.
+Click the button in the navigation bar to open.

 After clicking Upload Batch, a dialog will appear prompting for credentials and some other information.
 For most users, these settings will always be the same and simply clicking Upload will suffice.